Longford based, nationwide supporthello@purpletree.ie1800 787 333

 What Types of Voluntary Benefits Matter Most?

 The most effective employee benefits are the ones people actually use.
 We always encourage clients to start by asking their staff what matters to them rather than jumping into a one-size-fits-all solution.
+A benefits package also has to sit on competitive base pay: our salary benchmarking service shows where your rates sit against current Irish market data, and our pay and reward consultancy designs the total package, base pay, benefits and incentives together, around what you find.

 According to SD Worx research, employees’ top preferred rewards in Ireland include extra days off (43%), flexible working hours (39%), fixed salary increases (37%), additional health insurance (20%), and meal vouchers or allowances (26%).